The 50 Worst Ways to Lose Weight

 Drinking Vinegar Before Every Meal

 Some findings do show that vinegar promotes healthier blood sugar levels and feelings of satiety.
 But since drinking highly acidic liquids like vinegar can irritate the throat and stomach it shouldn’t be something you do on the reg, Cederquist says, adding, “My recommendation is to use vinegar as a healthy alternative to salad dressings and to continue to eat a nutritionally balanced diet.”
-If you don’t have a go-to recipe, why not whip up this raw apple cider vinaigrette from Megan of the blog Detoxinista?
-We’re big fans!
+If you don’t have a go-to recipe, why not try these apple cider vinegar recipes and ideas!

 Eating Fat-Free Everything